UnomahaZombieBabies/ISQA3420/DFD_Dictionary.md

 ###### Corporate Developer

 > Employee in the corporation responsible for developing software and incorporating open source software
+> Submits open source software contributions for projects she/he is involved

 ## Processes